Glad Day Bookshop: History

 In late 2011, Scythes announced that he was putting the store up for sale due to declining revenues; the store was ultimately purchased by a collective of 22 community members, spearheaded by teacher Michael Erickson and also including former Xtra! managing editor Marcus McCann, former Pride Toronto executive director Fatima Amarshi, community activists Doug Kerr, Jill Andrew and Mike Went, lawyer El-Farouk Khaki and performer Troy Jackson.

 Under its new ownership, the store took steps to revitalize its role as a cultural hub, adding an event space to host author readings, performances and community group meetings, and conducting a crowdfunding campaign on Indiegogo in 2013 to fund and launch an online bookstore for LGBT titles.
 In June 2016, the store launched another Indiegogo campaign to help fund a planned move to a new location on Church Street, which would be more wheelchair-accessible than the Yonge Street store, and would enable the store to add new revenue streams including a coffee shop and licensed alcohol service at evening events.
 In July, the store announced that it was taking over Byzantium, a bar whose managers had opted to shut down around the same time.
-The space was renovated to become a flexible space that can be reconfigured from a bookstore into a venue for cultural performances and event gatherings as needed, and now serves food and drinks.
-The new location keeps a smaller selection of books on active display, although it maintains additional inventory in storage that can be ordered or requested.
+The space was renovated to become a flexible space that can be reconfigured from a bookstore into a venue for cultural performances and event gatherings as needed, serving food and drinks.
+The Church Street location kept a smaller selection of books on active display, although it maintained additional inventory in storage that could be ordered or requested.

 In late May 2024, the store announced that it was at risk of eviction due to financial difficulties rooted in its loss of business income during the COVID-19 pandemic.
 A $100,000 emergency fundraising campaign surpassed its goal within days.
 A year later, in May 2025, the store announced that for financial reasons, it will temporarily relocate to a smaller location on Lisgar Street in the Queen Street West area of the city while working with the City of Toronto to secure a permanent new location.